 Related post – How to Meet People When You Travel By Yourself

 No peer pressure

-Travelling by yourself means not having to agree, disagree or argue with other people.
+Traveling by yourself means not having to agree, disagree, or argue with other people.
 It means not being outvoted or frowned on by the group.